 By Kelly Bridgewater

-I received a complimentary copy of Hangin' by a Moment by Andrea Christiansen, but the opinions stated are all my own.
+I received a complimentary copy of The Blackout Book Club by Amy Lynn Green from Bethany House Publishing, but the opinions stated are all my own.

 My Rating: 4 out of 5 stars

 Purchase The Blackout Book Club